waynetee/tp/docs/UserGuide.md

 * Similar to `match property`, the matching for `match buyer` is done on the currently displayed properties.

 Example:
 * `match buyer 2` will match all displayed properties with the second displayed buyer.
-Suppose the second displayed buyer has budget of `1,000,000` and has tags `4rm`, `near school`.
+Suppose the second displayed buyer has budget of `$1,000,000` and has tags `4rm`, `near school`.
     * Budget Compatibility:
-        * All properties with selling price at most `1,000,000`
+        * All properties with selling price of at most `$1,000,000` are compatible
     * Tag Compatibility:
         * Suppose we have 3 properties:
             * Dee Gardens has tags `5rm`, `far from school`